mksunny1/eventiveness/readme.md

 ## Usage
-Depending on how you bring Eventiveness into your app, there may be subtle differences in how to import the libraries:
+Depending on how you bring eventiveness into your app, there may be subtle differences in how to import the libraries:

 ### Direct download
 ```js